codex-storage/circom-witnessgen/README.md

 be obvious from the fact that it produces a static graph).
 But even if one uses only static computations, there are further very annoying things which just don't work.

-However at the end this is still a useful thing.
+However at the end this is still a useful thing, as many circuits still work.

+### Compiler

+Not sure how useful the compiler idea is after all, instead of interpreting the graph directly.
+For large(r) circuits you will have millions of function calls, which may strain the target language's compiler.

+The main advantage seems to be that you don't have to re-implement the parser, and you won't need to ship a binary graph file.

 ### Implementation status